usc-isi-i2/kgtk/docs/curate/validate.md

 Data lines ignored: 1
 ~~~

+!!! note
+    See the table of Action Codes for a discussion of other
+    `--empty-line-action` values.

 ### Line Check: Comment Lines

 Comment lines (lines that begin with hash (`#`))
-are stripped from input files during validation.
+are silently ignored in input files during validation when
+`--comment-line-action=EXCLUDE` (the default).

 ```bash
 kgtk validate -i examples/docs/validate-comment-lines.tsv